Burner Byway

 - Scope out sculptures, debuted at Burning Man, along the Downtown Reno Riverwalk

 You certainly don’t need fluffy pink boots, sparkly glasses, or other outlandish garb to enjoy the Burner Byway.
 But if you want ’em, Reno’s definitely got ’em—in a district defined by locally owned vintage shops, costume boutiques, and funky antique stores.
-Reno also sets the right artistic mood with “post-playa” Burning Man sculptures planted around town, Art Spot Reno’s guided or downloadable tours to more than 120 vibrant murals, and the fabulous Nevada Museum of Art, accredited right up there with the Met and SFMOMA.
+Reno also sets the right artistic mood with “post-playa” Burning Man sculptures planted around town, more than 120 vibrant murals popping up everywhere, and the fabulous Nevada Museum of Art, accredited right up there with the Met and SFMOMA.

 The part lodging / part gallery Morris Burner Hostel, a burner go-to, is open year-round.
 For vintage-meets-modern vibes, check into Kramer’s Midtown or 1907-built The Jesse Hotel & Bar; or live it up at a casino-resort.